tag-digital-graffiti/TagAR/README.md

 # TagAR

-TagAR is a digital graffiti application, that allows users to upload and create a digital graffiti tag and leave it at any location, and view it in augmented reality.
-We initially started creating our application on ViroReact platform.
-We soon realized that this was not the approach we wanted.
-So as a group we decided to use React-Native.
-This is the old link to our old github page(https://github.com/tag-digital-graffiti/tag-react-native).
+TagAR is a digital graffiti application that allows users to upload or create an image and project it in augmented reality.
+This project is built in React-Native using the ViroAR library.
+The backend is built with Express and PostgresSQL, using Cloudinary as a database to store our user images.
+Please note our server code is in a separate repository on this project.

+To get a full picture of our commits as a team, you may visit: https://github.com/tag-digital-graffiti/tag-react-native.
+We created this new repo to include a Podfile so that we may incorporate multiple libraries (React-Native Sketch Canvas and React-Native Google Maps) into our project.

+Below are screenshots of the user flow of the mobile application and further down are instructions on how you can locally run this application on your Mac/iPhone.

 ![App Front End](https://i.imgur.com/08WkiJl.png)